"Pope Authorizes Official Pilgrimages to Medjugorje"

 Adoration of the Blessed Sacrament: Our Lady has always called us to be close to her Son.
 For this, you will have the opportunity to adore the Blessed Sacrament at the outside altar of St. James Church.
 Adoration is held on Tuesdays and Saturdays; Veneration of the Cross is held on Fridays inside the church.
 Additionally, there is an Adoration Chapel on the grounds of St. James Church.
 Adoration is held here in the afternoon hours.

 Meetings with the Visionaries: Pending their availability, your guide will arrange meetings with the visionaries at their homes.

 Visit to the Community of Cenacolo: You will have the opportunity to visit the community of Cenacolo, founded by the Sisters of Charity, for young men and women who have taken a wrong path and are on the road to recovery.
 You will be able to listen to their inspirational words about their journeys back to Jesus Christ.

 Prayer at the Statue of the Risen Christ: Located on the grounds of St. James Church, is the bronze statue of the Risen Christ.
 Many pilgrims sit and pray on the benches surrounding this peaceful statue.
 This statue miraculously seeps droplets of water at all times of the day, out of Christ's right knee.

-After an early breakfast and heartfelt farewells, we leave by motor coach for Dubrovnik Airport (Split or Sarajevo) for return flights home.
-You will bid farewell to your new friends and to a Pilgrimage which will be in your memories and hearts for a long time to come.
+After an early breakfast and heartfelt farewells, we leave by motor coach for Dubrovnik Airport (Split or Sarajevo) for our return flights home.

 The benefit of buying airfare with 206 Tours?